Clock position: The Mesopotamian system

 The third and last order digit divided the time-degree into 60 parts (the gar), which appears to be sexagesimal.
 In modern time it is 4 seconds.
 There are not 60 time-degrees in an hour, nor 60 hours in a day.
 The Babylonian time was thus three different numbers, only one of which was sexagesimal.
 Only its general features are modern: the 12-hour day followed by a 12-hour night, the 60-division 3rd-order digit, and the 360-degree circle.

 In media and culture

 The 1949 movie Twelve O'Clock High takes its title from the system.
 In this case, the position would be ahead and above the horizon, an advantageous position for the attacker.

 The phrase "on your six" refers to the six o'clock or the adjacent positions; that is, the expression cautions that someone is behind you or on your tail.
+Likewise, "check your six" or "check six" means "watch your back" or "watch out for yourself".